unquenchedservant/wiki-public/plex/plex-first-time.md

 Plex is also available on all major streaming devices.

 Settings wiki page coming soon
-## Visit requests.jonthorne.com
-Sign in with your Plex account at https://requests.jonthorne.com/ and you'll be able to request TV shows and Movies.
-I can't promise I'll add everything, and if I notice people haven't watched something in a while, and it's not something I want otherwise on my server, I will delete it.

-All emails for requests.jonthorne.com come from my jonathanthorne13@gmail.com email address (which is otherwise dead, I don't check it)

 ## Notice an issue with content?
 Let me know (not directly, it's not you, but I will likely forget about it).
 You have two options.
 You can find the item on https://requests.jonthorne.com/ and click on the yellow "Report Issue" button on the right hand side.